aryklein/ansible-playbooks/common/README.md

 * Remove password prompt for sudo users
 * Install the vim editor and configure the global vimrc file
 * Install NTP and configure with the *nameserver* variable
+* Configure the timezone
+* Colored prompt for new users and root